mbsantiago/soundevent/docs/data_schemas/descriptors.md

 ## Notes

-[**Notes**][soundevent.data.Note] serve as essential textual companions, fostering communication among researchers and providing nuanced context to the objects they accompany.
-Whether conveying vital information, engaging in discussions about specific aspects of the attached objects, or flagging potential data issues, notes play an indispensable role in promoting collaboration and enriching the overall understanding of audio data.
+[**Notes**][soundevent.data.Note] serve as textual companions, allowing communication among researchers and providing nuanced context to the objects they accompany.
+Whether conveying vital information, engaging in discussions about specific aspects of the attached objects, or flagging potential data issues, **Notes** play an indispensable role in promoting collaboration and enriching the overall understanding of audio data.

-These textual messages, varying in length, also capture essential details such as the note's creator and the time of creation, ensuring proper recognition.
+These textual _messages_, varying in length, also capture essential details such as the note's _creator_ and the _time of creation_, ensuring proper recognition.
-Beyond their informative role, notes can be marked as issues when highlighting significant points requiring external review.
+Beyond their informative role, **Notes** can be marked as _issues_ when highlighting significant points requiring external review.

 ```mermaid
 erDiagram